 Clinical trials undertaken of previous breast CT model's technical performance and computer simulation of breast lesion (abnormalities) detection using the extensive breast image database with human observer validation of simulation results-have demonstrated that breast CT may outperform mammography-like breast imaging for detecting tumor masses and other lesions.
 In trials where contrast was used during the procedure (similar to contrast enhancement in magnetic resonance imaging of the breast), high detection performance was achieved in all types of breast lesions.
-It is likely that contrast-enhanced breast CT has very similar cancer detection performance to the other true 3D imaging platform of contrast-enhanced breast CT indication of use such as contrast enhanced breast CT and will, when possible, execute this part of its business plan.
+It is likely that contrast-enhanced breast CT has very similar cancer detection performance to the other true 3D imaging platform of contrast-enhanced breast MRI, but at a fraction of the cost.
+The Company has not abandoned its quest for a dedicated breast CT indication of use such as contrast enhanced breast CT and will, when possible, execute this part of its business plan.
 Furthermore, IzoView requires approximately 20% of the floor space needed for an MRI system, providing another advantage to customers in future.